-“One of the great things about the adaptive-reuse of old buildings to create new hotels is how this often creates a unique property,” said Michael Tall, president and COO of Mount Pleasant, SC-based Charlestowne Hotels, a management company with a portfolio made up of at least 25% adaptive-reuse hotel properties.
+“One of the great things about the adaptive-reuse of old buildings to create new hotels is how this often creates a unique property,” said Michael Tall, president and COO of Charleston, SC-based Charlestowne Hotels, a management company with a portfolio made up of at least 25% adaptive-reuse hotel properties.
 “In today’s paradigm of highly commoditized chain hotels, differentiating oneself as unique is a huge competitive advantage.”

 Adaptive-reuse doesn’t restrict a designer; it provides the framework for a designer to expand upon.
 “Adaptive-reuse offers a unique opportunity to be creative with an existing shell and design within an existing structure,” said Bill Wilhelm, president of R.D.
 Olson Construction, a national general contracting and construction management firm based out of Orange County, CA. “A designer can definitely get greater results and has a flexibility to be creative within that shell since most of the interior can be cleared out, and you are left with a very interesting juxtaposition of the original exterior and new interior.”

 While these properties already provide stories for the designers and architects to share, they also create restrictions.
 For example, authenticity is imperative to success.
 “There are characteristics that an old structure will present, or that will unfold during the project, which can contribute to the design or even the operation of the hotel property,” Tall said.
 “One never knows what the final product may look like until the work is well underway.”